jorik041/Emerald-AI-wiki/Creating-a-Shooter-AI.md

 ![](https://i.imgur.com/SkDzXdl.png)

 ## Step 6
 Now, you will need to apply your newly created bullet (Ability Object) to your AI.
 To do this, go to the Emerald AI editor, go to the AI's Settings>Combat>Damage Settings tab, and go to the Abilities section.
 In the Offensive Abilities list, press the + button to create a new ability for the AI to use.
 This will allow you to customize the animation that will be used as well as the Ability Object that will be fired.
+The animations are based off of your AI's Ranged Attack Animation list.
 You will want to set the bullet we created earlier as the Ability Object.
 ![](https://i.imgur.com/N0WBd3V.png)